 - Final approval of reliable method for standardized transport tracking - In 2020, we received final approval of the reliable method for standardizing transport tracking.
-The ambulatory tracking tool was implemented in Q4, and the emergency department tracking tool will go live in Q1 2021.
-Five ambulatory transports were documented in Q4 2020. - # of quarterly transport tracking reports (n=4) - In Q4 2020, the first quarterly tracking report was generated. - Final draft of recommendation report for the improvement of the transport system for patients who require timely transport to acute psychiatric care - This metric will be reported on in Y3.
+The ambulatory tracking tool was implemented in Q4, and the emergency room tracking tool will go live in Q1 2021.
+Five ambulatory transports were documented in Q4 2020.
+This goal has been met. - # of quarterly transport tracking reports (n=4) - In Q4 2020, the first quarterly tracking report was generated. - In 2021, quarterly tracking reports were produced in all 4 quarters, meeting the target total of 4.
+Those reports detailed 96 inpatient transports, and 7 outpatient transports for the year. - Final draft of recommendation report for the improvement of the transport system for patients who require timely transport to acute psychiatric care - This metric will be reported on in Y3.

 II.
-Knowledge And Awareness Of Childhood Trauma
+Knowledge and Awareness Of Childhood Trauma

-Increase knowledge and awareness of post-traumatic stress disorder (PTSD) to improve outcomes in patients with PTSD symptomatology through the development and implementation of a psychoeducation program for caregivers.
+• Increase knowledge and awareness of posttraumatic stress disorder (PTSD) to improve outcomes in patients with PTSD symptomatology through the development and implementation of a psychoeducation program for caregivers.

 - Finalize a psychoeducation program for caregivers by the end of Q3 Y2 (September 30, 2021).
-This goal was extended from the end of Y1 (December 31, 2020). - Increase caregiver enrollment in psychoeducation groups by the end of Y3 (December 31, 2022). - Increase assessment scores of program cohorts from pre to post.
+This goal was extended from the end of Y1 (December 31, 2020).
+We continue to monitor adjustments to progress as we navigate the COVID-19 landscape. - Increase caregiver enrollment in psychoeducation groups by the end of Y3 (December 31, 2022). - Increase assessment scores of program cohorts from pre to post.

-- · Final approval from behavioral health leadership of psychoeducation program plan and documentation - This metric will be reported on in Y2. - # of participating caregivers pre/post in each cohort - This metric will be reported on in Y3. - # of psychoeducation program cohorts who had a statistically significant increase in pre/post assessment scores - This metric will be reported on in Y2.
+- Final approval from behavioral health leadership of psychoeducation program plan and documentation - There continue to be challenges with this goal due to the nature of the roll out and COVID-19 delaying the process.
+Despite barriers, there has been significant process in 2021.
+In Q1, a focus group was identified, including professionals from a wide range of specialties that serve youth and families who have experienced trauma.
+In Q2, a final draft of the psychoeducation program was shared with the focus group.
+By Q4, 75% of the curriculum was finalized and a meeting with the focus group has been scheduled to review remaining content.
+Anticipated to be complete by Q1 Y3. - # of participating caregivers pre/post in each cohort - This metric will be reported on in Y3. - # of psychoeducation program cohorts who had a statistically significant increase in pre/post assessment scores - This metric will be reported on in Y3.

-Increase caregiver access to and consumption of education related to childhood trauma through the development and dissemination of an educational video on evidence-based practices (EBPs) on the KidsCope webpage on Nemours.org.
+• Increase caregiver access to, and consumption of, education related to childhood trauma through the development and dissemination of an educational video on evidence-based practices (EBPs) on the KidsCope webpage on Nemours.org.